hightech-lowlife/hightech-lowlife.github.io/projects/012_mini_wireless_part1/012_mini_wireless_part1.md

 amps: 0.185 (brightness 7)
 ```

-I'm not done with this keyboard, this is not it's final form so please stay tuned for Part 2!
+I'm not done with this keyboard, this is not its final form so please stay tuned for Part 2!